- Solicitors For Business

 While the sorts of activities appropriate for you now may differ from those you were able to participate in before your brain injury, you will be sure to find something that matches your interests.
 If not, why not take the opportunity to take up something you haven’t done before.

-For some people with a brain injury, developing a hobby can be a way of aiding recovery as they assist with memory and cognitive skills, and can provide a social life.
+For some people with a brain injury, starting a new hobby can be a way of aiding recovery as they assist with memory and cognitive skills, and can provide a social life.
 The type of hobby chosen should be realistic and not too difficult for the restrictions faced by somebody with a brain injury.
 Considerations should be made for the following:

 - Restrictions to physical exercise, for example, if dizziness is a problem then cycling could be dangerous, while going for a job might not suit somebody who has problems with fatigue